-Accordingly, DOE evaluates the significance of energy on a case-by-case basis.
-DOE estimates a combined total of 3.53 quads of FFC energy savings at the max-tech efficiency levels for ceiling fans, which represents 41 percent energy savings relative to the no-newstandards case energy consumption for ceiling fans.
-DOE has initially determined the energy savings for the candidate standard levels considered in this preliminary analysis are "significant" within the meaning of 42 U.S.C.
+Accordingly, DOE is evaluating the significance of energy savings on a case-by-case basis.
+In doing this evaluation, DOE will review the amount of FFC savings, the corresponding reduction in GHG emissions, and the need to confront the global climate crisis.
+DOE has initially determined the energy savings for the candidate standard levels evaluated in this preliminary analysis rulemaking are "significant" within the meaning of 42 U.S.C.
 6295(o)(3)(B).

 To determine whether a standard is economically justified, EPCA requires that DOE determine whether the benefits of the standard exceed its burdens by considering, to the greatest extent practicable, the following seven factors:

-- (1) The economic impact of the standard on the manufacturers and consumers of the products subject to the standard; - (2) The savings in operating costs throughout the estimated average life of the covered products in the type (or class) compared to any increase in the price, initial charges, or maintenance expenses for the covered products that are likely to result from the standard; - (3) The total projected amount of energy (or as applicable, water) savings likely to result directly from the standard; - (4) Any lessening of the utility or the performance of the products likely to result from the standard; - (5) The impact of any lessening of competition, as determined in writing by the Attorney General, that is likely to result from the standard; - (6) The need for national energy and water conservation; and - (7) Other factors the Secretary of Energy (Secretary) considers relevant.
+- (1) The economic impact of the standard on the manufacturers and consumers of the products subject to the standard; - (2) The savings in operating costs throughout the estimated average life of the covered products in the type (or class) compared to any increase in the price, initial charges, or maintenance expenses for the covered products that are likely to result from the standard;

+- (3) The total projected amount of energy savings likely to result directly from the standard; - (4) Any lessening of the utility or the performance of the products likely to result from the standard; - (5) The impact of any lessening of competition, as determined in writing by the Attorney General, that is likely to result from the standard; - (6) The need for national energy conservation; and - (7) Other factors the Secretary of Energy (Secretary) considers relevant.